nkinnan/esphome-pace-bms/README.md

 That's pretty much it as far as slave BMSes go.
 All of the configuration is done through the entry for the master BMS.
 Just make sure you have the address settings correct, matching the DIP switch settings on the front panel of the battery pack.

-You'll want to be sure to make use of ESPHome's [sub-device functionality](https://esphome.io/components/esphome/#sub-devices).
+You'll also want to be sure to make use of ESPHome's [sub-device functionality](https://esphome.io/components/esphome/#sub-devices).
 By specifying a sub-device name, you can copy / paste the sensor configuration for your master BMS to your slaves without having to change the sensor names.
 Otherwise something like "Total Voltage" on both the master, and a slave, would "collide" and fail to compile.
-By specifying a "sub-device name" for each of the BMSes, those sensor names will be prefixed and end up looking something like "Master BMS Address 1 Total Voltage" and "Slave BMS Address 2 Total Voltage" so there is no naming collision.
+By specifying a "sub-device name" for each of the BMSes, those sensor names will be prefixed and end up looking something like "Master BMS Address 1 Total Voltage" and "Slave BMS Address 2 Total Voltage" and so on, so there is no naming collision.
 The exact naming of the sensors depends on how you define your sub-devices.
 You can do that like this:

 ```yaml
 esphome: